harness/developer-hub/docs/chaos-engineering/chaos-faults/aws/ecs-agent-stop.md

 <details>
 <summary>View the uses of the experiment</summary>
 <div>
-Agent chaos stop is another very common and frequent scenario we find with ECS clusters that can result in breaking of agent that manages task container on ECS cluster and impact its delivery.
-Such scenarios that can still occur despite whatever availability aids docker provides.
+Agent chaos stop is another very common and frequent scenario we find with ECS clusters that can break an agent that manages the task container on the ECS cluster and impacts their delivery.
+Such scenarios can still occur despite whatever availability aids docker provides.

 Killing the agent container will distrupt the performance of it and impact to smooth working of task containers.
 So this category of chaos experiment helps to build the immunity on the application undergoing any such scenarios.